programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 our search query.
 This will keep our `programming-historian` directory more organized.
 To do this we will create a new directory using the `os` library, short for “operating system”.
-That library contains a function called makedirs, which, unsurprisingly, makes a new directory.
+That library contains a function called `makedirs`, which, unsurprisingly, makes a new directory.
 You can try this out using the Terminal.

 ``` python